djeada/Statistics-Notes/notes/spatial_statistics/spatial_validation.md

 - training on sampled forest stands and predicting a new stand;
 - training in several watersheds and predicting another watershed.

-A random split is usually too easy for this problem.
+A random split is usually too optimistic for this problem.

 Blocked or leave-region-out validation is more appropriate.

----

-## 5. Extrapolation beyond observed conditions
+## Extrapolation beyond observed conditions

-The most difficult case occurs when a new region differs not only geographically but also in predictor values or data-generating process.
+The most difficult case occurs when a new region differs not only geographically, but also in predictor values or in the data-generating process.

 Examples include: